Syvven/Rust-Projects/minitar/README.md

 ## Functionality

-In progress remake in Rust of CSCI4061: Intro to Operating Systems project that was originally in C.
+In progress remake in Rust of the CSCI4061: Intro to Operating Systems minitar project that was originally in C. Source code to that project will not be included due to academic dishonesty concerns.